Veronica Page, a native New Yorker was born in Lumberton, North Carolina and is currently living and writing in Phoenix, Arizona.

 Wrote the most clinching article in response to Ebony magazine’s editor Mr. Herschel Johnson’s article the “ Hottest Spots on the Disco Scene”.
 My response appeared in the New York Amsterdam News which generated feedback to the “Dear Editor” for four weeks straight, with a rebuttal from the former Congresswoman Shirley Chislom.

-How you can support Split Ends and get it on 2000+ screens in the United States and Worldwide.
+How you can support Mohawk Salon...a psycho thriller and get it on 2000+ screens in the United States and Worldwide.